antfu/talks/2025-10-09/src/slides.md

 So currently we have [click] implemented quite a few [click] visualizations, as we talked about before.

-And then [click] we're continuing to work on having more insights for bundle analysis, which we're working closely with the Rolldown team on. [click] We have the DevTools Kit baseline working and already have some prototype of porting Nuxt DevTools to Vite DevTools working, but there's a lot of polishing that needs to be done and documents to be written.
+And then [click] we're continuing to work on having more insights for bundle analysis, which we're working closely with the Rolldown team on. [click] We have the DevTools Kit baseline working and already have some prototype of porting Nuxt DevTools to Vite DevTools working, but there's a lot of polishing that needs to be done and documentation to be written.

-[click] Currently, the core UI of Vite DevTools is focusing on build mode only, and we're waiting for the Vite full bundle mode to roll out to support the development mode.
+[click] Currently, the core UI of Vite DevTools is focusing on build mode only, and we're waiting for the Vite full bundle mode to roll out to support development mode.

 [click] And finally, in the long term, we want to work and collaborate with the ecosystem to bring the effort together and have everybody benefit from this system.

 In short, unfortunately, Vite DevTools is not yet usable at this moment, and we're actively working on it.
-Please be patient and stay tuned, we'll let you know when it's ready to try!
+Please be patient and stay tuned - we'll let you know when it's ready to try!
 -->

 ---